 Tip: The best diet for you is one that you can stick to.
 There's only so long you can give up all of your favorite foods and eat foods you don't enjoy.

 How to Increase Your Willpower

-But the thing about your willpower, is that you also must exercise it to keep it going strong.
-If you’re struggling with your motivation, or feel your self-control slipping often, here are a few proven ways to help you channel your inner badassary and strengthen your resolve for next temptation:
+But the thing about your willpower is that you also must exercise it to keep it going strong.
+If you’re struggling with your motivation, or feel your self-control slipping often, here are a few proven ways to help you channel your inner badassery and strengthen your resolve for the next temptation: